 Year Started: 1984

 Summary: Three small (200, 200 and 350-passenger) sail-rigged motorized sail ships.
-Great open-air sailing with port-intensive itineraries.
-Med and Tahiti cruises.
+Great open-air sailing with port-intensive itineraries - and now three former Seabourn yachts.

 Regions:Caribbean, Central America, Mediterranean